afpineda/OpenSourceSimWheelESP32/doc/hardware/DevKits_en.md

 - Not all pins can wake up the system from deep sleep.
 - Not all pins can be used for analog input.

-As a result, some devices can not be connected to any arbitrary pin, so a **pinout plan** is needed.
+As a result, some devices can not be connected to any arbitrary pin, so a **pin-out plan** is needed.
 To develop such a plan, you need to know which constraints apply to your DevKit board.
 Look for a data sheet.

-## ESP-WROOM-32 chip
+## ESP-WROOM-32 DevKit

 The following article explains which pins can be used and how:
 [https://randomnerdtutorials.com/esp32-pinout-reference-gpios/](https://randomnerdtutorials.com/esp32-pinout-reference-gpios/).
 However, we can get more specific:

 - **GPIO #36, #39, #34 and #35**: